Echtzeitsysteme/hulk-ase-2016/README.md

 scalability to real-size programs, as well as a remarkable gain in efficiency due to information reuse.

-HULK is a tool prototype to support object-oriented software development by continuously detecting design flaws over the version history.
-As a result, an annotated model of the program containing design flaw information is created.
-Moreover, the annotations also appear in the source code, effectively supporting maintenance decisions.

 ## Installation

 TODO

 ## Evaluation

-We evaluate HULK on an established corpus of 13 (TODO: check) open-source Java projects selected from related literature on anti-pattern and code smell detection.
+We evaluated HULK on an established corpus of 13 open-source Java projects selected from related literature on anti-pattern and code smell detection.
 Sources for the corpus are:

 - [Moha et al.: DECOR - A Method for the Specification and Detection of Code and Design Smells.
 In: Transactions on Software Engineering, vol. 36, 2010.](http://www.irisa.fr/triskell/publis/2009/Moha09d.pdf)
 - [Khomh et al.: BDTEX - A GQM-based Bayesian Approach for the Detection of Antipatterns.
 In: Journal of Systems and Software, vol. 84, 2011.](http://dl.acm.org/citation.cfm?id=1942375)